This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

 Privatization affects libraries in various ways.
 A common threat is contracting out of bibliographical services such as ordering, processing, cataloguing material and technology.

 The move to self-service checkout and book returns is also common, leading to fewer staff positions and a decrease in the valued frontline service culture.
-Further hurting quality frontline service, private contractors tend to cut corners, lay off or hire fewer staff, and try to cut wages and benefits.
+Private contractors tend to cut corners, lay off or hire fewer staff, and try to cut wages and benefits.

 Services for Indigenous communities